Ablative CO2 Laser: Treatment, Recovery & Results

 - Aftercare products and follow-up appointments

 When comparing prices for fully ablative CO2 laser, practitioner expertise should be the primary consideration.
-This is an advanced procedure that requires significant specialist experience to perform safely and effectively.
-Verify practitioner credentials through the Joint Council for Cosmetic Practitioners (JCCP), General Medical Council (GMC) or Save Face, and where possible seek practitioners who are members of the British Association of Aesthetic Plastic Surgeons (BAAPS) or British College of Aesthetic Medicine (BCAM).
+This is an advanced procedure that requires considerable specialist experience to perform safely and effectively.

 Ablative CO2 Laser Recovery and Downtime